-14.5 Application to Graduate and Attend Convocation [rev. 2015-2016]
+14.5 Application to Graduate [rev. 2020-2021]

 Convocation recognizes all graduates of college degree, diploma and certificate programs at the campus where the program requirements were completed.
 Each graduate's name will appear in the convocation program.
-To graduate and participate in Convocation ceremonies, students are required to self-identify by completing an Application to Graduate.
+To graduate and participate in Convocation ceremonies, students must meet all program requirements and are required to self-identify by completing an Application to Graduate.
 Instructions are sent by email to all students regarding the application process.